thriller6767/battleofankara/README.md

 # battleofankara

 This is the simulation I wrote for my CS thesis in Union College.
+It will generate 4312 (changeable) files which contain data for battlegraphic.exe to demonstrate battle procedure under different settings.

 Abstract: In 1402, at the north of the city of Ankara, Turkey, a battle between Ottoman Empire and Tamerlane Empire decided the fate of Europe and Asia.
 Although historians largely agree on the general battle procedure, the details are still open to dispute.